The Fools are Certain; the Wise are Doubtful: Exploring LLM Confidence in Code Completion

 \subsection{RQ1: How does code perplexity vary across programming languages when measured through LLMs?}

 In Figure~\ref{fig:perplexity} we present the perplexity box plots per programming language after removing outliers.
 Languages are sorted in ascending order of median perplexity.
 Lower perplexity suggests that the model has a better predictive ability regarding the code syntax and semantics, leading to more accurate predictions.
-We observe that C\#, Java, Ruby, CSS, and HTML have the lowest (best) perplexity, while Perl, R, and C++ demonstrate the highest (worst) perplexity.
+We observe that Java, C\#, Go, and PHP have the lowest (best) perplexity, while Shell, C, R, and Perl demonstrate the highest (worst) perplexity.
 Thus, code perplexity varies by programming language.
-Developers can use this ranking to assess which of their software projects, based on their language, could be facilitated more by the use of an LLM.
-Furthermore, one can argue that less readable languages have higher perplexity~\citep{husein2025llms}; Perl has been famously described as a ``write-only'' language~\citep{SFP11}.
+Developers can use this ranking to assess which of their software projects, based on their language, could derive greater benefit from LLM assistance.
+Furthermore, one can argue that less readable languages have higher perplexity~\citep{husein2025llms}; Perl, for instance, has been famously described as a ``write-only'' language~\citep{SFP11}.

 \finding{ Code perplexity varies by programming language. }